Programming with NDIP

 In the Fractal example, the Tool.run command returns an instance of

-class which we save to the variable
+the Output class which we save to the variable

-.
+output.
 The Fractal tool xml

 file defines that successful execution of the tool will result in a

-is then downloaded to the local file path
+Dataset is then downloaded to the local file path

 The Outputs can be used by the rest of your application, saved, or simply discarded.
 Outputs is also iterable, so you can use a for-loop to loop through all the contained datasets and collections.
 If your Datastore is persisted (using the persist() method), then a copy of the Datasets and DatasetCollections will reside on the NDIP platform, so it is not necessary to maintain a local copy.